 You've heard of Siri, Google Assistant and Cortana, Apple, Google and Microsoft's offerings to the new world of voice assistants that help you to perform a number of tasks with a spoken command.
 Samsung has also got in on the act with its own Bixby assistant.

-Bixby was originally introduced with the Galaxy S8 earlier this year, but without Bixby Voice (an English version of which came later with the Note 8) it was difficult to see why you might want to use it over the Google Assistant that is also built into Samsung phones.
+Bixby was originally introduced with the Galaxy S8 in 2017, but without Bixby Voice (an English version of which came later with the Note 8) it was difficult to see why you might want to use it over the Google Assistant that is also built into Samsung phones.

 Samsung's Developer Conference took place on 18 October 2017, during which it announced Bixby 2.0 (see how to update Bixby).